oracle/cloudtestdrive/AppDev/cloud-native/Helidon/Helidon-core/helidon-core.md

 ### Make the list stock REST Service available
 The first thing a REST service must do is provide a REST end point that can be called.
 Helidon makes this process very easy.

-For our first bit of Helidon work we're going to REST enable a Java method that returns data, it doesn't take any input.
+For our first bit of Helidon work we're going to REST enable a Java method that returns data and doesn't take any input.

 Firstly we need to tell Helidon that the StorefrontResource class responds to REST messages.